Whether you’ve been working hard for 30 years or are just three months into

 1. Short-Sighted Savings

-401(k) - Employer-sponsored 401(k) plans can often be a good way to invest in your future.
+401(k) ― Employer-sponsored 401(k) plans can often be a good way to invest in your future.
 Many employer-sponsored plans also offer a matching contribution feature.
-401(k) plans typically enable you to make contributions out of your paycheck on a pre-tax basis, so you can defer taxation on your income while growing your retirement savings on a tax-deferred basis (Calculator: College Savings).
+401(k) plans typically enable you to make contributions out of your paycheck on a pre-tax basis, so you can defer taxation on your income while growing your retirement savings on a tax-deferred basis ( Calculator: How much to save for retirement? ).

 Individual Retirement Account (IRA) ― Many smaller employers offer an IRA option, or you can open your own IRA.
 Under current regulations and subject to certain conditions, traditional IRA contributions are generally tax deductible for the year you make the contribution, while withdrawals in retirement are generally taxed at ordinary income tax rates.